iv-st-me/terraform-eks-pipeline/README.md

 Great flexibility is achieved with combining different configurations for different environments and different features set:

-1. Different code that is in different branches could be deployed in every deployment
+1. Different code that is in different branch could be deployed in every deployment
 2. Every selected code branch from point 1 could be deployed in different Environment
 3. Every specified feature-set configuration (from configuration files) could be deployed in any combination from point 1 and point 2